A short story of how an extraordinary family rescued this glorious painting.

 EDUCATONAL ENTERTAINMENT

 No advertisements, donations or gifts accepted or money is exchanged.
 Gift art supplies directly to a school of your choice, if you wish.
-You are welcome to use my other, totally FREE website.

 FOR YOUR PROTECTION